styrowolf/membrane/README.md

 ```

 If you get an error on Linux about not being able to load `libexample.so` then add the pub package's path to `LD_LIBRARY_PATH`.

+## TO-DO

+* allow returning non-Result types (Option and others)
+* write documentation for the channel feature
+* allow functions which return nothing
+* write a cargo utility to increase ease of use